Lars D. H. Hedbor,

 What made the American Colonists turn their back on their King, and fight for independence?
 How were they different from us–and how were their hopes and fears familiar to our own hearts?

-These are the sorts of questions that I think are important to ask in examining the American Revolution, and in the pages of my novels, I suggest some possible answers.
+These are the sorts of questions that Hedbor thinks are important to ask in examining the American Revolution, and in the pages of his novels, he suggests some possible answers.

-I’ve also written extensively about this era for the Journal of the American Revolution, and have appeared as a featured guest on an Emmy-nominated Discovery Network program, The American Revolution, which premiered nationally on the American Heroes Channel in late 2014.
-I have also appeared as a series expert on America: Fact vs. Fiction for Discovery Networks, and will be a panelist at the Historical Novel Society’s 2017 North American Conference and the 2022 20Books Vegas Conference.
+He’s also written extensively about this era for the Journal of the American Revolution, and has appeared as a featured guest on an Emmy-nominated Discovery Network program, The American Revolution, which premiered nationally on the American Heroes Channel in late 2014.
+He later appeared as a series expert on America: Fact vs. Fiction for Discovery Networks, and was a panelist at the Historical Novel Society’s 2017 North American Conference and the 2022 20Books Vegas Conference.

-I am an amateur historian, linguist, brewer, fiddler, astronomer and baker.
+He is an amateur historian, linguist, brewer, cuckoo clock restorer, fiddler, astronomer and baker.
 Professionally, he is a technologist, high school foreign exchange coordinator, marketer, writer and father.
-My love of history drives me to share the excitement of understanding the events of long ago, and how those events touch us still today.
+His love of history drives him to share the excitement of understanding the events of long ago, and how those events touch us still today.